SubnauticaNitrox/Nitrox/CONTRIBUTING.md

 If you can’t finish something, let us know so others can help.

-## 🤖 AI Usage

-Nitrox is a special kind of software because it interacts closely with Subnautica's codebase, which makes reliable **code generation difficult**.
-That is why you should be careful when using AI tools: they can easily hallucinate when it comes to in-game Nitrox behavior, because they do not understand how the game interacts with Nitrox.

-We welcome the use of AI tools (such as Copilot, Codex, etc.) to **assist** with code or documentation. ⚠️ However, we do not have the resources to review code that does not make sense, or paragraphs that explain the meaning of life, **so you must review everything carefully before submitting**.

-🚨 For transparency, you **must declare in your pull request** if AI tools were used to generate any part of your contribution.
-This helps reviewers and users understand the origin of the code.
-Please use the dedicated section in the PR template for this purpose.
-AI-generated code is allowed, but it must be reviewed and tested by you before submission. 🚨

 ## ❓ Questions

 Please keep our [GitHub issues](https://github.com/SubnauticaNitrox/Nitrox/issues) for bug reports and feature requests.
 For general questions or complaints, please head to our [Discord](https://discord.gg/E8B4X9s).